Hannah Arendt on the Human Condition: Productivity Will Replace Meaning

 While work is being reduced to labor, Arendt also warns that action is being reduced to work-like practice.
 Rather than spontaneously disclose our true selves, our activities are increasingly calculated, goal-directed, and guided by efficiency: individual human beings have fragmented into data points.

-Unfortunately, our modern conception of the vita activa de-emphasizes the activities with the highest scope for meaning, and elevates those with the lowest.
+Our modern conception of the vita activa, she warned, de-emphasizes the activities with the highest scope for meaning (free original actions) and elevates those with the lowest (labor and work).

-We are thus on course to become stuck in accelerating cycles of labor and consumption.
-We will become exhausted cogs in a punishing machine with nowhere else to go.
-Free action will be replaced by instrumentalization.
-Meaning will be replaced by productivity…
+As the cycles of labor and consumption continue to accelerate, we will become exhausted cogs in a punishing machine with nowhere else to go.

 So, what can we do?